-Prior to rejoining academia, Deb’s experience was in large foundations, multinational for-profit companies and consulting firms.
-Most recently she served as Executive Vice President of the Atlantic Philanthropies, a $5 billion foundation founded by duty-free creator and entrepreneur Chuck Feeney that focuses on developing the non-profit capacity for social justice advocacy for marginalized groups.
+Deb most recently served as Executive Vice President of the Atlantic Philanthropies, a $5 billion foundation founded by duty-free creator and entrepreneur Chuck Feeney that focuses on developing the non-profit capacity for social justice advocacy for marginalized groups.
 As EVP and COO, she was responsible for oversight of the internal operating units, leading the creation of interfacing systems, processes and departments that were considered essential to Atlantic’s maturation as one of the world’s largest and most respected philanthropies.
-She developed the communications department, led strategic learning, and joined them with finance, legal, human resources and IT into a Group Services unit, introducing to the foundation world the concept of a fully integrated infrastructure with the program planning units.
-She also oversaw the Aging Program, and was the key senior management member to oversee board governance for the CEO.
-Her role through Atlantic’s earlier years is captured in Tony Proscio’s “Winding Down the Atlantic Philanthropies, The First Eight Years: 2001-2008” (Duke University, School of Public Policy, July, 2010).
+She created a global Group Services Unit that introduced to the foundation world the concept of a fully integrated infrastructure with the program planning units.
+She also oversaw the Aging Program and was the key senior management member to oversee board governance for the CEO.

 Deb received her Ph.D. at the Massachusetts Institute of Technology.
 She currently sits on the Boards of the Partnership for Palliative Care in New York, and Opportunity Project, a New Jersey-based non-profit committed to improving the lives of brain-injured adults.

 Deb is based in Short Hills, New Jersey and Cambridge, Massachusetts.